Bushrod Washington: Death and legacy

 Washington died in Philadelphia, Pennsylvania, on November 26, 1829, while riding circuit.
 His wife died two days later while transporting his body for burial.
 Both are interred in a vault within the Washington family tomb at Mount Vernon.
 An obelisk erected in front of the tomb memorializes Bushrod and his wife.

-In 1830, his former colleague, U.S. District Judge Joseph Hopkinson published a memorial.
+In 1830, his former colleague, U.S. District Judge Joseph Hopkinson, published a memorial.
 In 1858, Horace Binney privately printed a short encomium.

-Although one source claimed that Bushrod Washington kept meticulous files of correspondence, his personal correspondence is believed burned after his death.
+Although one source claimed that Bushrod Washington kept meticulous correspondence files, his correspondence is believed to have burned after his death.
 Various institutions have partial collections, including the Library of Congress, the Pennsylvania Historical Society and the Chicago Historical Society.
-The library of the University of Virginia is collecting and digitizing them.
+The University of Virginia's library is collecting and digitizing them.

 Because of his role in the ACS and his assistance in founding the Republic of Liberia, Bushrod Island near the national capital of Monrovia was named for him.